Curious to know how the MGA Executive Committee is elected and how to nominate for a position?

 There are eleven general representative positions, which can be filled by any enrolled graduate student on any Australian campus of Monash University.
 If there are more than eleven eligible nominations, then a ballot will be conducted in which all enrolled graduate students are invited to vote.

 No more than two research and two coursework graduate students from the same faculty can be elected to the general rep positions.
+At least 50% of the committee positions must be held by women.

 There is one campus-tagged representative position for each of the Victorian campuses (Clayton, Caulfield, Parkville and Peninsula), which can be filled by any graduate student enrolled through the relevant campus.
 For example, the Peninsula campus representative position can only be filled by a Peninsula-enrolled graduate student.
 If there is more than one eligible nomination for each campus representative position, then a ballot will be conducted in which all enrolled graduate students at the relevant campus are invited to vote.
 For example, if there are three nominations for the Peninsula campus position, then a ballot would be conducted in which only Peninsula-enrolled graduate students vote.